THE LANDSCAPE PHOTOGRAPHER’S BEGINNER KIT

 Canon EF 17-40mm f/4L USM - A lens I have wanted for a while and one of Canon’s best wide angle lens.
 Great image quality, very affordable and useful when emphasizing those interesting foregrounds.

-Canon 70-200L F/4 (None IS) - An affordable and awesome L series lens.
+Canon 70-200L F/4 IS II - An affordable and awesome L series lens.

 Manfrotto XPRO Magnesium Ball Head with Two Ivation Replacement Quick Release Plates for the RC2 Rapid Connect Adapter - Offering an excellent shooting platform this ball head has become my go to when out and about creating landscape images.